huidr/nathanson/README.md

 ### Scope

 As of now, it only contains solutions to the first three chapters.
-Solutions to chapter 4 is being prepared currently.
+Solutions to chapter 4 is currently being prepared.

 ### History